 There are also non-IgE mediated reactions to food that are not as obvious or immediate.
 They are less well understood at this point, although increasing in frequency.
 They include atopic dermatitis, dermatitis herpetiformis, celiac disease and eosinophilic esophagitis.

 Food intolerance or sensitivity, on the other hand, does not involve an abnormal immune response.
 It is a negative reaction to a certain food, often with a delayed onset.
 Other than lactose intolerance, food sensitivities are not well understood.
 Nonetheless, they are also becoming more prevalent, perhaps the most well known being Non-Celiac Gluten Sensitivity (NCGS).
 A proposed mechanism to explain NCGS is an imbalance in the gut microflora characterized by decreased Firmicutes and/or Bifidobacteria, leading to low levels of intestinal butyrate.
-This is progress, but more research is needed to understated the exact mechanisms at play.
+This is progress, but more research is needed to understate the exact mechanisms at play.

 Hidden Food Sensitivities at the Root of Chronic Issues